 Some people may consider the term “fun run” an oxymoron, like “jumbo shrimp” or “government intelligence.”
 Not us!
-While we don’t think every single race should be geared toward entertaining, there is a place for events that incorporate whimsical themes or elements.
+While we don’t think every single race should be geared toward entertainment, there is a place for events that incorporate whimsical themes or elements.

 Apparently, the Missouri Division of Tourism feels the same way.
 It just published an article on fun runs in our home state.
 Here’s a portion of what it had to say: